CodingThrust/PromptEngineeringForScience/teaching/evaluation-flow.md

 Read all readmes in each assignment folder, try to generate answers.
 ```

+Best practise: make an example
 ```
-Base on the submissions, for student Zhulin, make a table, rows are assignments, cols are the following facts
+Base on the submissions, for student XXX, make a table, rows are assignments, cols are the following facts
 1. For coding, execution output is included?
 Note: some outputs are in markdown, some are in images.
 2. The first submission of each assignment?
 3. Detect if a submission is AI generated